aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/cad-features-and-support/setting-background-and-drawing-colors/_index.md

 | Lines appear faint | `DrawColor` not set or `DrawType` left at default | Ensure `DrawType = CadDrawTypeMode.UseDrawColor` and specify a visible `DrawColor`. |
 | Unexpected page size | `PageWidth`/`PageHeight` not matching desired DPI | Adjust values proportionally to your target DPI (e.g., 300 DPI ⇒ 2480×3508 for A4). |

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Can I use Aspose.CAD for .NET with any type of CAD file?**
 A: Yes, Aspose.CAD supports various CAD formats, including DWG, DXF, and DGN.

 **Q: Is a free trial available for Aspose.CAD for .NET?**
-A: Yes, you can explore a free trial [here](https://releases.aspose.com/).
+A: Yes, you can explore a free trial [Aspose.CAD free trial download page](https://releases.aspose.com/).

 **Q: Where can I find detailed documentation for Aspose.CAD for .NET?**
-A: Refer to the documentation [here](https://reference.aspose.com/cad/net/).
+A: Refer to the documentation [Aspose.CAD .NET API reference](https://reference.aspose.com/cad/net/).

 **Q: How can I get temporary licensing for Aspose.CAD?**
-A: Temporary licenses can be obtained [here](https://purchase.aspose.com/temporary-license/).
+A: Temporary licenses can be obtained [temporary license request page](https://purchase.aspose.com/temporary-license/).

 **Q: Need assistance or want to connect with the community?**
-A: Visit the support forum [here](https://forum.aspose.com/c/cad/19).
+A: Visit the support forum [Aspose.CAD community forum](https://forum.aspose.com/c/cad/19).

 ## Conclusion